SAP-samples/abap-platform-ci-cd-samples/README.md

 # ABAP Platform CI/CD Samples
-The ABAP Environment pipeline makes use of APIs of the SAP Cloud Platform (esp. cf cli) and the SAP Cloud Platform ABAP Environment (Projectname Steampunk).
+The ABAP Environment pipeline makes use of APIs of the SAP Cloud Platform (esp. cf cli) and the SAP Cloud Platform, ABAP environment (project name "Steampunk").
 While the pipeline contains a fixed set of steps and stages, it is possible to adapt it using different configurations.
 This repository shows and explains different examples of these configurations.

 ## Requirements
-To create the examples shown in this repository yourself a Jenkins server and the entitlements for a SAP Cloud Platform ABAP Environment are required.
+To create the examples shown in this repository yourself, a Jenkins server and the entitlements for SAP Cloud Platform, ABAP environment are required.

 ## Configuration
 Please have a look at the [documentation of the piper project](https://sap.github.io/jenkins-library/pipelines/abapEnvironment/introduction/) to learn more about the configurations necessary to run the examples in this repository.